18 April 2023 - We have changed the title of this guidance following King Charles III’s accession to the throne.

 There is a general public interest in having an honours system that is objective, accountable and transparent so that the public can understand how and why decisions are made.

 If the public can see how the process works then they are more likely to have confidence that honours are conferred on merit, and not on the basis of other factors.
 For example, a candidate’s connections or political views.
-It also help reassures the public that the relevant decision-makers are not subject to any form of undue influence.
+It also helps reassure the public that the relevant decision-makers are not subject to any form of undue influence.

 If disclosure would help to further public debate around the criteria for conferring awards, the arguments in favour of disclosure are likely to carry additional weight.